flukedit/laravel-drivers-get-available-methods/README.md

-# Laravel Manager - Get available drivers
+# Laravel Manager Extension - Get available drivers
 This is a simple manager extension to retrieve all the available drivers for a particular manager class.

 ## How to use